joshusooyaa/n-central-data-grabber/README.md

 - **`username`**: Username for accessing the web interface.
 Default: "admin".
 - **`password`**: Password for accessing the web interface.
 Default: "password".
 - **`session-timeout`**: Session timeout in minutes.
 Default: 60.

+# Notes
+* Due to lack of time, the web interface `web2` was developed mainly through cursor.
+Had I had more time, I would have liked to done this myself.
+* Please feel free to update or make changes and I'll review them when I have time.
+This is far from being done, and can be made much more configurable than it currently is.